tiagovianez/tiagovianez/README.md

-## Opaaa, chegue mais!!!
-Seja muito bem vindo(a) ao meu perfil! :smiley: :wave:
+## Hey everyone!!!
+Welcome to my profile!!! :smiley: :wave:

-### Um pouco de mim:
+### A little about myself:

-- :man_student: Sou bacharel em **Ciências Contábeis pela Universidade Federal da Bahia (UFBA)**.
+- :man_student: I have a bachelor's degree in **Accounting Sciences from the Federal University of Bahia (UFBA)**.
-- :briefcase:	Trabalho como **Analista de Engenharia de Dados I** na **Serasa Experian**.
+- :briefcase: I work as a **Data Engineer I** at **Serasa Experian**.
-- :dart: Meu foco ultimamente tem sido em stacks de Data Pipeline, como: **Python, Scala, Hadoop, HDFS, YARN, HIVE, Hbase, SQL Server, Apache Airflow, PySpark, SparkSQL e AWS (EMR, EC2 and S3)**
+- :dart: My focus lately has been on Data Pipeline stacks, such as: **Python, Scala, Hadoop, HDFS, YARN, HIVE, Hbase, SQL Server, Apache Airflow, PySpark, SparkSQL and AWS (EMR, EC2 and S3)**

 ##